ricsanfre/pi-cluster/docs/_docs/tracing.md

   - Enable S3 as storage backend, providing Minio credentials and bucket.

-  - Enalbe traces ingestion of different protocols.
+  - Enable traces ingestion of different protocols.

+  - Enable Tempo search streaming for Grafana (`streamOverHTTPEnabled: true`).

+  - Enable the metrics-generator so TraceQL metrics queries can use a live ring.

   - Disable minio server installation (`minio.enabled`)